-Before filtration, these frozen snowpit, surface snow, and snow cover samples were rapidly melted via a hot water bath (approximately 20 minutes for complete melting) and the meltwater (typically 0.5 to 1 L) was filtered through a pre-dried (in a desiccator, at 550 °C, for 6 hours) weighted quartz filter (Whatman, with pore size of 2.2 μ m) using a vacuum pump (Zhang et al., 2017a, 2018; Zhong et al., 2019, 2021).
-Samples were filtered twice and the filtration equipment was rinsed with ultrapure water twice ($<18.2 \text{ m}\Omega$) in order to prevent particle loss.
-The estimated total uncertainty in the particle concentrations was <1% (including background counts and random counting errors).
+Before filtration, the frozen snow pit, surface snow, and snow cover samples were rapidly melted via a hot water bath (approximately 20 min for complete melting), and the meltwater (typically 0.5 to 1 L) was filtered through a pre-dried (in a desiccator at 550°C for 6 h) weighted quartz filter (Whatman, with pore size of 2.2 μm) using a vacuum pump (Zhang et al., 2017a, 2018b; Zhong et al., 2019, 2021).
+Samples were filtered twice, and the filtration equipment was rinsed with ultrapure water twice (< 18.2 m $\Omega$ ) in order to prevent particle loss.
+The estimated total uncertainty in the particle concentrations was < 1% (including background counts and random counting errors).

-After filtering the meltwater, the quartz filters were dried and weighed gravimetrically, then analysed for BC and WIOC.
-Generally, the dust loads in the snow/ice samples were greater (approximately 2-3 orders of magnitude) than in the airborne aerosol samples.
-In order to eliminate the impact of dust, BC and WIOC were measured by a modified IMPROVE_A protocol

-- 415 by DRI model thermal/optical carbon analyser (Yang et al., 2015; Wang et al., 2012).
-Specifically, the method was modified such that only one temperature plateau (550 °C) was used in the 100% helium atmosphere to reduce the time that the BC was exposed to the catalysing atmosphere.
-The reported OC concentrations from the snow and ice samples account for only WIOC because most of WSOC was not captured by the filter-based method.
-The detection limit of the analysis was $0.19 \pm 0.13 \mu g$ TC cm-2, and the filter blank was $1.23 \pm 0.38 \mu g$ TC cm-2, which was about 1 order of magnitude lower than the measured - 420 sample values (Zhang et al., 2017).
+After filtering the meltwater, the quartz filters were dried and weighed gravimetrically, then analyzed for BC and WIOC.
+Generally, the dust loads in the snow and ice samples were greater (approximately 2-3 orders of magnitude) than in the airborne aerosol samples.
+In order to eliminate the impact of dust, BC and WIOC were measured by a modified IMPROVE\A protocol by a DRI model thermaloptical carbon analyzer (Yang et al., 2015; Wang et al., 2012).
+Specifically, the method was modified such that only one temperature plateau (550 °C) was used in the 100 % helium atmosphere to reduce the time that the BC was exposed to the catalyzing atmosphere.
+The reported OC concentrations from the snow and ice samples accounted for only WIOC because most of the WSOC was not captured by the filter-based method.
+The detection limit of the analysis was $0.19 \pm 0.13 \,\mu \text{g} \text{TC} \text{cm}^{-2}$ , and the filter blank was $1.23 \pm 0.38 \,\mu \text{g} \text{TC} \text{cm}^{-2}$ , which was about 1 order of magnitude lower than the measured sample values (Zhang et al., 2017a).

-The evaluated blank filters for total carbon $<1 \ \mu g \ cm^{-2}$.
-For the same filter, multiple measurements showed small relative standard deviations (RSD, <10%), indicating that the data points tended to be close to the mean value, an acceptable filtration.
+The evaluated blank filters for total carbon were $< 1 \,\mu g \, \text{cm}^{-2}$ .
+For the same filter, multiple measurements showed small relative standard deviations (RSDs; $< 10 \,\%$ ), indicating that the data points tended to be close to the mean value, an acceptable filtration.
 The duplicate snow samples demonstrated the similar concentrations of BC and WIOC.
-The evaluated impact of inorganic carbonates interfering with BC measurements showed that the carbonate acidification and analysis indicated acceptable data quality with a discrepancy <20% (Zhang et al., 2017a).
+The evaluated impact of inorganic carbonates interfering with BC measurements showed that the carbonate acidification and analysis indicated acceptable data quality with a discrepancy $< 20 \,\%$ (Zhang et al., 2017a).